 I highly recommend topping the noodles up with chopped green onions (or scallions) and cilantro, as the flavors harmonize beautifully, as well as adding that delicious crunchy texture.For visual instructions, please refer to the video tutorial above (you will need to disable AdBlock if you are on your computer!).

-I hope you enjoy this easy and delicious recipe, and please feel free to leave a comment below or message me on Instagram for any questions!
+I hope you enjoy this easy and delicious recipe, and please feel free to leave a comment below or message me on Instagram with any questions!

 Other easy Dinner recipes you may like: